omidfarhang/omid.dev/content/posts/2012-02-10-boston-police-hits-back-at-anonymous-with-sarcasm.en.md

 The movement is proud of saying that an idea can't be arrested or killed, but it seems like the Boston Police Department has thought of one way of fighting back: sarcasm.

 A week ago, the BPDNews.com website which provides news about the Boston police and crime in the area was hacked by Anonymous.
-The hackers replaced the home page of the site with a message and a video of American rapper KRS-One performing his song &#8220;Sound of Da Police&#8221;.
+The hackers replaced the home page of the site with a message and a video of American rapper KRS-One performing his song “Sound of Da Police”.

 ![](http://lh6.ggpht.com/-pf6fj9322Us/TzUNjJw0OhI/AAAAAAAAEpE/CXGZRLu1MkY/s1600-h/hacked-police%25255B4%25255D.jpg)